 Just like iBeacon and Eddystone, BLE beacons & Tags that use Line beacon protocols are mandatory along with the Line App, a custom mobile application built exclusively for this use

-Real-Time Location Systems (RTLS) does the same task as the GPS systems do.
+Real-Time Location Systems (RTLS) does the same task as GPS systems do.
 The most noticeable difference is that RTLS is used primarily indoors for the purpose of locating and monitoring the activity of people and things.
 RTLS lets you do all this in real-time.
 Due to this, RTLS has a vast number of business applications and use-cases in any sector.

 A bunch of technologies like